 Your kids are your pride and joy.
 Our pediatrics department is ours, outfitted with the best.

 Built with luxury & comfort in mind, Family First strives to make every patient’s stay with us a memorable one.

 We are your partner for health, helping your live well by bringing the best in medicine and healthcare to your door.

 You are welcome here

 We’re always open and always prepared to treat you and your loved ones – no appointments necessary.
 Simply walk in and you’ll be seen.

-Our emergency physicians and nurses offer the highest-quality care you’ll find in Baytown, TX.
+Our emergency physicians and nurses offer the highest-quality care you can find.
 They’re licensed, board-certified, and have decades of combined experience.

-We’re committed to keeping healthcare as affordable as possible for Baytown families.
+We’re committed to keeping healthcare as affordable as possible.
 Has insurance denied your claim?
 We’ll file an appeal on your behalf.